 Limping, he started to bring out another gun to show but the audience protested.
 He tried to assure them the second weapon was unloaded — as he had claimed when he brought out the Glock — but ended the presentation when the crowd continued to object.

-While we were deep withing the SHOT Show reporting bubble came news that Paige has now lost his appeal of an earlier court defeat.
+While we were deep within the SHOT Show reporting bubble came news that Paige has now lost his appeal of an earlier court defeat.

 On Tuesday, a three-judge appeals court panel upheld that ruling and found that the video contained no private facts because the accidental discharge occurred in an Orlando community center at an event open to the public.